Quotes

 Assessment and feedback

-There are four assessments in Years 7-9 including an EOY exam.
+In Year 7, 8 and 9 students complete three summative assessments across the year including an end of year exam.
 Assessments are cumulative and include a range of question types designed to test retention of knowledge, application of knowledge and historical skills.

-There is an end of topic assessment for each key topic, depending upon the unit, there will be 3 or 4 assessments.
-These are cumulative and include a range of GCSe question types designed to test retention of knowledge, application of knowledge and historical skills.
+At GCSE, students complete 3 to 4 mock exams each year.
+These are cumulative and include a range of GCSE question types designed to test retention of knowledge, application of knowledge and historical skills.

 Exam Board